vasilakisfil/Introspected-REST/README.md

 In fact, we feel that using linked data is just great and developers should employ it more often.

 #### 12.2.1 Hydra
-To that extend, Markus Lantaler developed Hydra, which not only allows you to associate common resources and attributes with their representation but also RESTful hypermedia concepts on them, like actions (called operations), links, status codes etc.
+To that extend, Markus Lantaler developed Hydra, which not only allows us to associate common resources and attributes with their representation but also RESTful hypermedia concepts on them, like actions (called operations), links, status codes etc.